8ka9yk6e5/Programation_Study/README.md

 ## *CURRENT FOCUS*

 I'm focused on learning *JavaScript for backend development*, using node.js to work with APIs.
-After studying this language, I I plain to learn TypeScript for a more focused understanding.
+After studying this language, I plain to learn TypeScript for a more focused understanding.
 As a secondary focus, *I'm learning git/github and postgreSQL*, but I still haven't learned how to apply SQL or API features yet.

 ---